StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-FinancialPack/ac-controling-basic.md

 The functionality serves as support for enforcement of receivables that have not yet been repaid.
 For such receivables, tis necessary to have up-to-date information on the status of the receivable, the course of recovery.

-Note: If you need to attach electronic documents to the register, consider using the SharePoint Publishing addon from AUTOCONT, or another third party product.
+Note: If you need to attach electronic documents to the register, consider using the SharePoint Publishing addon from ARICOMA, or another third party product.

 The receivable collection status is displayed in the **Customer Ledger Entry FactBox**.
 As a result, the user has immediate access to this basic information, but also detailed information at the click of a button.